Repository size

 Prerequisites:

-For example, to get a list of files at a given commit or branch sorted by size:
+To get a list of files at a given commit or branch sorted by size:

 1. Open a terminal and go to your repository directory.